-Figure 6-1.
+Figure 6-2.
 Wiring in a Crossover Cable

-Figure 6-2 shows a point-to-point Ethernet connection using the provided crossover cable:
+Figure 6-3 shows a point-to-point Ethernet connection using the provided crossover cable:

-Figure 6-2.
+Figure 6-3.
 Point-to-Point Ethernet Connection

-Figure 6-3 shows an Ethernet connection using a hub:
+Figure 6-4 shows an Ethernet connection using a hub:

-Figure 6-3.
+Figure 6-4.
 Ethernet Connection with Hub

 If the connection is to be made to an existing Ethernet network, users should consult their Network Administrator to insure proper connectivity.
+Users wanting to use both a SLIP and Ethernet connection can do so, as long as both networks have been configured properly and the proper connections have been made.